 Personal Leadership and Motivation

 What’s more, because a project is a temporary structure there is less time to form effective teams or relationships than in a traditional line management role.
-Consequently, leadership style and team values are very important.
+Thus, leadership style and team values are very important.

 Therefore, approach your work with a positive attitude, encouragement, commitment, and a willingness to succeed.
 Make sure you stand out for the right reasons.
-This is how you engage stakeholders.

 How do you engage stakeholders?